jdcreedon/filegrunt/README.md

 # How it works Now

+- Performs like a snail when lots of files being processed, expected as much as it's using local database rather than in memory.
+This helps to troubleshoot.

 1. Select a source folder
 2. List of media files added to sqlite database
 3. Duplicates identified by comparing file name and file size